MarkB19988/Glossary-of-Development-Terms/README.md

 Reliability/availability/scalability: Does the technology support the required usage volume?
 Does it offer fail-over mechanisms for high availability?

 License and support costs: What are the one-time and annual costs of using a technology?
-While my developers might have a fondness for certain proprietary software, is there an adequate free or low-cost open-source alternative?
+While you might have a favorite piece of software, is there an adequate free or low-cost open-source alternative?
 Keep in mind that even open-source software can be expensive if the vendor restricts commercial use or has inconvenient licensing terms.

 ##### 7. The Importance of Team Dynamics